reconYa

 • Real-time: Polling system with configurable intervals

-• Deployment: Node.js-based installation and management scripts
+• Deployment: Simple Makefile-based installation and management

 Database: SQLite